1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is surgery needed?

-Surgery is rarely required and is only considered for patients who do not respond to dietary changes, medications, or endoscopic interventions.
+Surgery is not an option as it is seldom necessary and is only done in case patients fail to respond to dietary reactions, medications, or endoscopic interventions.

 Related Blogs